-attract and retain talented and experienced executives;

-motivate and reward executives whose knowledge, skills and performance are critical to our success;

-align the interests of our executive officers and shareholders by motivating executive officers to increase shareholder value and rewarding executive officers when shareholder value increases;

-provide a competitive compensation package in which total compensation is primarily determined by company and individual results and the creation of shareholder value;

-ensure fairness among the executive management team by recognizing the contributions each executive makes to our success; and compensate our executives to manage our business to meet our long-range objectives.
+- ø attract and retain talented and experienced executives; - motivate and reward executives whose knowledge, skills and performance are critical to our success; - Ø align the interests of our executive officers and shareholders by motivating executive officers to increase shareholder value and rewarding executive officers when shareholder value increases: - Ø provide a competitive compensation package in which total compensation is primarily determined by company and individual results and the creation of shareholder value; - ø ensure fairness among the executive management team by recognizing the contributions each executive makes to our success; and - Ø compensate our executives to manage our business to meet our long-range objectives.

-The compensation committee meets outside the presence of all of our executive officers, including the named executive officers, to consider appropriate compensation for our CEO.
-For all other named executive officers, the committee meets outside the presence of all executive officers except our CEO.
-Mr. Kazimi annually reviews each other named executive officer's performance with the committee and makes recommendations to the compensation committee with respect to the appropriate base salary and the grants of long-term equity incentive awards for all executive officers.
-Based in part on these recommendations from our CEO, the compensation committee approves the annual compensation package of our executive officers other than our CEO.
-The compensation committee also annually analyzes Mr. Kazimi's performance and determines his base salary and grants of long-term equity incentive awards based on its assessment of his performance.

-When making decisions on setting base salary and initial grants of long-term equity incentive awards for new executive officers, the compensation committee considers the importance of the position to us, the past salary history of the executive officer and the contributions to be made by the executive officer to us.
+When making decisions on setting compensation for new executive officers, the compensation committee considers the importance of the position to us, the past salary history of the executive officer and the contributions to be made by the executive officer to us.